plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 You'll see the "WP Search Queries" goal as soon as the first search has been recorded.

+We have a complete guide on WordPress search tracking and effectively using this feature in Plausible [here] (https://plausible.io/blog/wordpress-search-tracking).

 ## How to enable hash-based URL tracking

 Does your site contain hash-based URLs such as `yourdomain.com/blog-post#specific-subheading` or `yourdomain.com/#contact`?